insilichem/ommprotocol/README.md

 Available parameters
 --------------------

 The following keys are available for the input file.
 They are listed in different categories, but you can mix them up as you want.
 If an optional key is not provided, it will be set to the default value.

 ### Input options

 - `topology`: Main input file.
 Should contain, at least, the topology, but it can also contain positions, velocities, PBC vectors, forcefields...
-Supported file types: PDB, PRMTOP, PSF.
 - `positions`: File with the initial coordinates of the system.
 Overrides those in topology, if needed.
-Supported file types: PDB, INPCRD, COOR.
 - `velocities`: File containing the initial velocities of this stage.
 If not set, they will be set to the requested temperature.
-Supported file types: PDB, VEL.
 - `box_vectors`: File with replacement periodic box vectors, instead of those in the topology or positions file.
 Supported file types: XSC.
 - `forcefield`: Which forcefields should be used, if not provided in topology.
-Needed for PDB topologies.
+Needed for PDB topologies and CHARMM PSF.
-- `charmm_parameters`: Parameters for PSF files.
-Like: *something.par, something.str.*
 - `checkpoint`: Restart simulation from this file.
 It can provide one or more of the options above.
-Supported file types: xmlstate, rs.

 ### Output options

 - `project_name`: Name for this simulation.
 - `outputpath`: Path to output folder.
 If relative, it'll be relative to input file.
 - `report`: True for live report of progress.